burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Without any extra help, the compiler has serious problems deciding what the case is for function `f`.

-And by default compiler assumes (1) case.
+And by default, compiler assumes (1) case.

 However, in C99 there is a way to specify pointers as `restrict` via the following syntax:
  ```cpp